trsteve/CSCI2270_FinalProject_trsteve/README.md

  - Secondly, you can print the map to check the cities, roads, and flights.
  - By selecting Menu, it will calculate and implement each function.
  - There is no other dependent file; other than ROADMAP.txt and FLIGHTMAP.txt which I will provide in the repository folder.
- - link to documentation program: https://github.com/trsteve/finalproject-CSCI2270-trsteve/blob/master/travelKit-documentation.zip
+ - link to documentation program: https://github.com/trsteve/CSCI2270_FinalProject_trsteve/tree/master/travelAnalyzer

 3. Dependencies
- - There is no other dependent file; other than ROADMAP.txt and FLIGHTMAP.txt which I will provide in the repository folder.
+ - There is no other dependent file; other than roadMap.txt and flightMap.txt which I will provide in the repository folder.

 4. System Requirements
  - Since I will build a simple program using terminal, All OS-platform is worked.